 Directory for caching data and large ML models

-The directory defined in the env var JOB_CACHE
+The directory defined in the env var $JOB_CACHE

 (defaults to /job-cache